David Hartnell (MNZM):

 Life begins at 50+; it may be just an expression but it’s absolutely true for Monica.
 Monica was born in Holland, close to the borders of French-speaking Belgium and the German industrial north.
 Crossing real and virtual borders has been in her blood so it’s probably not surprising that she’s enjoyed working in travel and tourism.

-Michael Easther – a long term newspaper columnist and poet.
+A long term newspaper columnist and poet.
 Michael, in his 80’s, is finally slowing down a little, but will be contributing verses to our site.
-‘When World War 2 had just begun, And I was relatively young, We feared the Nazis would drop gas, And citizens would die en masse.
-That’s why authorities declared, In order that we be prepared, We’d all have gas masks fitted, then, We’d be protected -“if or when”.
-Now here’s an interesting fact – They feared small children might react, To wearing masks and so, instead, They wore a Mickey Mouse’s head.
+‘When World War 2 had just begun, And I was relatively young, We feared the Nazis would drop gas, and citizens would die en masse.
+That’s why authorities declared, In order that we be prepared, we’d all have gas masks fitted, then, we’d be protected -“if or when”.
+Now here’s an interesting fact – They feared small children might react, to wearing masks and so, instead, they wore a Mickey Mouse’s head.

 Dr David Hassan: